loopbackio/loopback-next/docs/site/BelongsTo-relation.md

 export type OrderWithRelations = Order & OrderRelations;
 ```

 The definition of the `belongsTo` relation is inferred by using the `@belongsTo`
 decorator.
 The decorator takes in a function resolving the target model class
 constructor and designates the relation type.
 It also calls `property()` to
 ensure that the decorated property is correctly defined.
+Usage of belongsTo relation is similar to legacy datasource juggler.

+The `@belongsTo` decorator takes three parameters :
+  - the `target model class`,
+  - the `relation definition` - has three attributes, keyFrom, keyTo, name
+    - `keyFrom` is a property name on the "source" model (e.g. Order.customerId). keyFrom attribute has become a dummy parameter and is not relevant any more with the recent changes to use the decorated target as the actual keyFrom value.
+    - `keyTo` is a property name on the "target" model, typically the primary key of the "target" model.
+    - `name` is the relation name.
+  - the `property definition`, this creates a property decorator implicitly.
+The name attribute in the definition can be used to customize datasource column name.

 A usage of the decorator with a custom primary key of the target model for the
 above example is as follows: